-Advocacy Policy 6 To explore a local land trust for multiple uses, including housing services, industry, recreation and conservation.
+Advocacy Policy 6 To explore the establishment of a local land trust for multiple uses, including housing services, industry, recreation and conservation.

 Advocacy Policy 7 The community supports the exploration of a local land trust for multiple uses, including housing services, industry, recreation and conservation.